Updated: February 1, 2026

 Whether you’re searching for a cozy apartment in the city or a peaceful home in the countryside, there are plenty of ways to find the right rental in Portugal.
 From expert agents to online property portals, here are the top resources to help you get started.

 • Rental service agents: Working with an experienced rental service team is perfect for expats needing expert local insight.
-Goldcrest offers property search services that can help you find the perfect rental property, bringing you expert local knowledge, negotiation assistance, and help with securing a lawyer to review your lease agreement.
+Goldcrest offers property search services that can help you find the perfect rental property.
+Our buyer’s agents speak English, bring expert local knowledge, negotiation assistance, and help with securing a lawyer to review your lease agreement.

 • Online portals: One of the quickest ways to browse available properties is through online portals.
-You’ll be able to filter by price, size, and location to get a feel for the market.
-However, bear in mind that there is no online portal in Portugal that lists all available Portugal homes for rent, and it’s possible to fall prey to an online scam without the help of a real estate professional
+You’ll be able to filter by price, size, and location to get a feel for the rental market.
+However, bear in mind that there is no online portal in Portugal that lists all available Portugal homes for rent, and it’s possible to fall prey to rental scams without the help of a real estate professional.

 To sign tenancy contracts, foreign renters will need to acquire a Número de Identificação Fiscal (NIF).
 The NIF number is the Portuguese tax number required for all financial transactions and legal matters in the country.
 You can apply for your NIF number at your local Finanças Office (Portuguese tax office) or citizen shop (Loja do Cidadão)